gwicho38/lefv_io/submodules/lefv-vault/public/musings/lefv_paper.md

 # Introduction

-This paper applies the Diamond Model to the cyberattack on FireEye, Inc., a California-based cybersecurity company (FireEye).
+this post applies the Diamond Model to the cyberattack on FireEye, Inc., a California-based cybersecurity company (FireEye).
 It proceeds by describing and analyzing the incident within the adversary, capability, infrastructure, and victim Diamond Model framework.
 The paper then examines the Diamond Model's social-political and technological "meta features" to contextualize the incident.
-Finally, this paper concludes by arguing that the problem of politically motivated cyber-attacks carried out by an Advance Persistent Threat (APT) is best addressed at the international level.
+Finally, this post concludes by arguing that the problem of politically motivated cyber-attacks carried out by an Advance Persistent Threat (APT) is best addressed at the international level.